 "By signatures, I mean registered voters from different parts of the state," Kaufman says.
 "In order to make sure you don’t have duplicates or you don’t have people who aren’t registered, it’s a difficult process."

 Kaufman says campaigns should have up to $3 million on hand for the process and predicts only a dozen measures will do so.

 Miller says it’s more difficult than usual to pick which ones.

-"More than any other election, there’s more moving pieces this year," she says.
+"More than any other election, there’s more moving pieces this year," Miller says.